Obama in Office: The First Two Years, a book from Professor James A. Thurber

 Campaign politics has become increasingly professionalized in recent years.
 The growing prevalence and influence of paid consultants in the United States and other democracies is one of the most important factors changing the nature of electoral politics.
 Campaign Warriors thoroughly examines this critical-and controversial-development and its impact on the political system in the U.S. and other countries.

 The contributors approach the topic from several different perspectives, including the increasing use of "spin doctors" and the resulting loss of influence of state and national political parties.
 The book investigates the role of these paid advisers: who they are, what they do and why, and how they feel about their work.
 The contributors discuss the consultant's relationship with candidates and parties, and analyze the effect of their efforts on election outcomes.

-James A. Thurber is professor of government and director of the Center for Congressional and Presidential Studies at American University.
+James A. Thurber is professor of government and the founding director of the Center for Congressional and Presidential Studies at American University.
 He is also principal investigator on The Pew Charitable Trusts' "Improving Campaign Conduct" project, from which this volume emerges.
 Candice J. Nelson is associate professor of government and the academic director of the Campaign Management Institute at American University.

 The Battle for Congress: Consultants, Candidates, and Voters

 This volume provides an in-depth examination of six political campaigns waged during competitive 1998 races for the U.S. House of Representatives.
 The case studies evaluate the professional political consultants who managed each campaign, their interaction with the candidates, and the impact of the campaigns on voters.
 Relying on unparalleled access to both the consultants involved and the candidates themselves, the contributors explore the electoral setting and context of the congressional districts, the strategy, theme, and message of each campaign, the consultants’ decisionmaking, fund-raising, and spending, and any outside forces that entered into the races.
 The book features new data on tracking, polls, and television advertising budgets.